Get Your Family Dispute Case Packet — Private, Fast, Affordable

 In the quiet town of Summerdale, Pennsylvania 17093, the Miller family feud had simmered for years before boiling over into a formal arbitration battle in the summer of 2023.
 What started as a simple disagreement over the handling of their late father’s estate spiraled into a three-month arbitration that tested family bonds and legal patience.

-The Dispute: At the heart of the conflict was approximately $450,000 left behind by Robert Miller, a local business owner.
+The Dispute: At the heart of the conflict was approximately $450,000 left behind by the claimant, a local business owner.
 Susan, who had managed the estate, wanted to distribute the funds according to the original will dated 2010, which left 60% to Susan and David equally, and 40% to charity.
 Laura, however, presented a newly surfaced 2019 codicil, which she claimed gave her 30% of the inheritance, reducing Susan and David’s shares.

 Timeline: